Mrs Keryn Neaves, Magdalene House School Senior Deputy Head’s Welcome

 Classroom activities are differentiated when required in order to value individual strengths and support individual difficulties.
-A variety of teaching methods and styles are employed in the pursuit of this aim.
-From September 2016 streaming and specific grouping has been introduced in Prep 4, 5 and 6 in some aspects of English and Maths.
+A variety of teaching methods and styles is employed in the pursuit of this aim.
+In September 2016 streaming and specific grouping was introduced in Prep 4, 5 and 6 in some aspects of English and Maths.
 We see this as an extension of the differentiation already applied within lessons and it involves pupils being ability grouped in relation to their GL exam results and other assessments.

 Pupils who have been identified as having outstanding ability are provided with extension and enrichment opportunities within individual subjects.
 Additional enrichment activities are also available through our extensive clubs programme.
 For those needing infrequent additional support, one-to-one help is given in class by the Teaching Assistant or Class Teacher.

-Where we think it necessary to adapt the curriculum to meet the needs of individual children, we do so in consultation with the parents of the child and with the involvement, if necessary, of the appropriate external agencies.
+Where we think it necessary to adapt the curriculum to meet the needs of individual children, we do so in consultation with the parent(s) or carer(s) of the child and with the involvement, if necessary, of the appropriate external agencies.